Case Study

 04/ Design Solution

-Translate abstract style concepts into visual examples so users can recognize and select image intent quickly.
+Users can recognize and select image intent quickly.

-Streamline the Editing Workflow
+Streamline the editing workflow

-2️⃣ Edit: Reference-Based Editing Loop
+Introduce Reference-Based Editing

 Enable reference-based editing so users can refine AI outputs using visual references instead of restarting the generation process.